micropython/micropython/docs/library/pyb.Timer.rst

        - ``Timer.OC_FORCED_ACTIVE`` --- the pin is forced active (compare match is ignored).
        - ``Timer.OC_FORCED_INACTIVE`` --- the pin is forced inactive (compare match is ignored).
        - ``Timer.IC`` --- configure the timer in Input Capture mode.
+       - ``Timer.ENC_A`` --- configure the timer in Encoder mode.
+The counter only changes when CH1 changes.
+       - ``Timer.ENC_B`` --- configure the timer in Encoder mode.
+The counter only changes when CH2 changes.
+       - ``Timer.ENC_AB`` --- configure the timer in Encoder mode.
+The counter changes when CH1 or CH2 changes.

      - ``callback`` - as per TimerChannel.callback()

      - ``pin`` None (the default) or a Pin object.
 If specified (and not None) this will cause the alternate function of the the indicated pin to be configured for this timer channel.
 An error will be raised if the pin doesn't support any alternate functions for this timer channel.

    Keyword arguments for Timer.PWM modes:

      - ``pulse_width`` - determines the initial pulse width value to use.